SeriousOldMan/Simulator-Controller/Docs/Virtual Race Spotter.md

 6. Calculate *dy* as *velocity(x)* * *cos(yaw)*.
 7. Set *x* as *x* + *dx*.
 8. Set *y* as *y* + *dy*.
-9. Wait one sample and go to 2. until the starting position (plus / minus a threshold) has been reached.
+9. Wait one sample and go to 2. unless the starting position (plus / minus a threshold) has been reached.

 As you can see, the yaw angle is the most important value in this calculation, therefore drive smoothly.